 Multinational organizations face special challenges when it comes to making incident reporting available to globally based employees.
-In order to make sure the incident management program is compliant outside of the United States, program leaders and the third-party hotline provider must understand the legislative and regulatory differences for all of the affected countries.
+To ensure the incident management program is compliant outside of the United States, program leaders and the third-party hotline provider must understand the legislative and regulatory differences for all of the affected countries.